foustja/foustja.github.io/index.md

     <a href="https://www.youtube.com/embed/live_stream?channel=UCH1IeN5ZQYLfa2T7RVm72mA"
       title="Youtube Livestream"><img src="/livebutton2.png" alt="Livestream" /></a>
     <p>During the week of 30 August - 6 September, 2020, this page will
-      display a live stream video of Luxaeterna.
-However, at various times other objects may be displayed; these might include bones, shells, a stone lizard, a glass turtle or anything else that might seem interesting at the time.
-Hopefully, Luxaeterna, along with other similar constructions will be on display  in 2021.
+      (intermittently) display a live stream video of Luxaeterna.
+However, at various times other objects may be displayed; these might include bones, shells, a stone lizard, a glass turtle or anything else that seems interesting at the time.
+Hopefully, Luxaeterna, along with other similar constructions will be displayed on playa in 2021.
+Time will tell.
     </p>
     <p>Inspiration for Luxaeterna was provided by Bunnie Hung's masterpiece,
       <a href="https://wiki.techinc.nl/Polyhedrone">Polyhedrone</a>, which I